 '''

+import os

 from toil.common import Toil

 from toil.job import Job

-import os

-import sys

 def globalFileStoreJobFn(job):

 job.log("The following example exercises all the methods provided"

 " by the toil.fileStores.abstractFileStore.AbstractFileStore class")

 Create a local temporary file.

 scratchFile = job.fileStore.getLocalTempFile()

 Write something in the scratch file.

 with open(scratchFile, 'w') as fH:

 fH.write("What a tangled web we weave")

 Write a copy of the file into the file-store; fileID is the key that can be ...

-→used to retrieve the file.
+⇒used to retrieve the file.

 This write is asynchronous by default

 fileID = job.fileStore.writeGlobalFile(scratchFile)

 Write another file using a stream; fileID2 is the

-key for this second file.

-with job.fileStore.writeGlobalFileStream(cleanup=True) as (fH, fileID2):

-if sys.version_info >= (3, 0):

-if python 3

-fH.write(b"Out brief candle")

-else.

-if python 2

-fH.write("Out brief candle")

-Now read the first file; scratchFile2 is a local copy of the file that is read-

-\hookrightarrow only by default.

-scratchFile2 = job.fileStore.readGlobalFile(fileID)

 '''

-''' Read the second file to a desired location: scratchFile3. scratchFile3 = os.path.join(job.tempDir, "foo.txt") job.fileStore.readGlobalFile(fileID2, userPath=scratchFile3) Read the second file again using a stream. with job.fileStore.readGlobalFileStream(fileID2) as fH: print(fH.read()) #This prints "Out brief candle" Delete the first file from the global file-store. job.fileStore.deleteGlobalFile(fileID) It is unnecessary to delete the file keyed by fileID2 because we used the. →cleanup flag, which removes the file after this job and all its successors have run (if the, \hookrightarrow file still exists) if name=="main": options = Job.Runner.getDefaultOptions("./toilWorkflowRun") options.logLevel = "INFO" options.clean = "always" with Toil (options) as toil: toil.start(Job.wrapJobFn(globalFileStoreJobFn)) '''
+''' key for this second file. with job.fileStore.writeGlobalFileStream(cleanup=True) as (fH, fileID2): fH.write(b"Out brief candle") Now read the first file; scratchFile2 is a local copy of the file that is read- →only by default. scratchFile2 = job.fileStore.readGlobalFile(fileID) Read the second file to a desired location: scratchFile3. scratchFile3 = os.path.join(job.tempDir, "foo.txt") job.fileStore.readGlobalFile(fileID2, userPath=scratchFile3) Read the second file again using a stream. with job.fileStore.readGlobalFileStream(fileID2) as fH: print(fH.read()) #This prints "Out brief candle" Delete the first file from the global file-store. job.fileStore.deleteGlobalFile(fileID) It is unnecessary to delete the file keyed by fileID2 because we used the.. →cleanup flag, which removes the file after this job and all its successors have run (if the, \hookrightarrow file still exists) if name=="main": options = Job.Runner.getDefaultOptions("./toilWorkflowRun") options.logLevel = "INFO" options.clean = "always" with Toil (options) as toil: toil.start(Job.wrapJobFn(globalFileStoreJobFn)) '''